mbrezu/JsonMasher/README.md

 Short answer:

-- some jq features; most notably, modules and regular expressions (see the TODO link below)
+- some jq features; most notably, modules (see the TODO link below)
 - debugging facilities (`debug` is there, but I want more)

 Long answer: [TODO JQ manual](TODO.md#implementation-status-of-jq-manual-features).
 Also see